Alibaba Group (NYSE:BABA) Rating Lowered to Sell at Erste Group

 Alibaba Group (NYSE:BABA) was downgraded by equities researchers at Erste Group from a “hold” rating to a “sell” rating in a research report issued on Friday, The Fly reports.

 A number of other brokerages also recently issued reports on BABA.
-KeyCorp dropped their price target on Alibaba Group from $270.00 to $250.00 and set an “overweight” rating for the company in a research report on Wednesday, August 4th.
-CLSA dropped their price target on Alibaba Group from $300.00 to $280.00 and set a “buy” rating for the company in a research report on Wednesday, August 4th. dropped their target price on Alibaba Group from $338.00 to $306.00 and set a “buy” rating for the company in a research report on Friday, May 14th.
-Zacks Investment Research downgraded Alibaba Group from a “hold” rating to a “strong sell” rating and set a $175.00 target price for the company. in a research report on Tuesday, July 13th.
-Finally, TheStreet downgraded Alibaba Group from a “b” rating to a “c+” rating in a research report on Friday, May 14th.
+Needham & Company LLC assumed coverage on Alibaba Group in a research report on Wednesday, July 7th.
+They set a “buy” rating and a $330.00 price target for the company.
+Morgan Stanley dropped their target price on Alibaba Group from $300.00 to $270.00 and set an “overweight” rating for the company in a research report on Tuesday, July 6th.
+They noted that the move was a valuation call.
+HSBC dropped their target price on Alibaba Group from $270.00 to $250.00 and set a “buy” rating for the company in a research report on Wednesday, August 4th.
+Citigroup dropped their target price on Alibaba Group from $306.00 to $300.00 and set a “buy” rating for the company in a research report on Wednesday, August 4th.
+Finally, Oppenheimer dropped their target price on Alibaba Group from $310.00 to $300.00 and set an “outperform” rating for the company in a research report on Wednesday, August 4th.
 Three analysts have rated the stock with a sell rating, one has assigned a hold rating, twenty-seven have issued a buy rating and one has assigned a strong buy rating to the stock.
 Alibaba Group presently has a consensus rating of “Buy” and an average target price of $300.84.

 Alibaba Group Holding Ltd. engages in providing online and mobile marketplaces in retail and wholesale trade.
 It operates through the following business segments: Core Commerce; Cloud Computing; Digital Media and Entertainment; and Innovation Initiatives and Others.
 The Core Commerce segment comprises of platforms operating in retail and wholesale.